Kornitˣ LGM Virtual Product Creation Guide

 Info

-All other options can be ignored as this has been set by the Kornitˣ team.
+All other options can be ignored as this has been set by the Kornitˣ Onboarding team.

 Within the "Advanced" menu options, the "SKU Mapping" sub menu must be selected and this is where we can manually or import the correct data that we need.